-(4) The host layer is able to reason exploits of stealthy bridges caused by virtual machine co-residency.
+4) The host layer mainly captures the stealthy bridges caused by virtual machine co-residency and other exploits towards the physical hosts.
 Exploits on this layer could lead to further penetrations on the virtual machine layer.
 In addition, this layer actually captures all attacks that could happen on the host level, including those on pure physical hosts with no virtual machines.
 Hence it provides a good interface to hybrid enterprise networks that are implemented with partial cloud and partial traditional infrastructures.
-The potential attack paths identified on the cloud part could possibly extend to traditional infrastructures if all prerequisites for the remote exploits are satisfied, such as network access being allowed, and exploitable vulnerabilities existing, etc. As in Fig. 4, the attack graph for enterprise C extends from virtual machine layer to host layer.
+The potential attack paths identified on the cloud part could possibly extend to traditional infrastructures if all prerequisites for the remote exploits are satisfied, such as network access being allowed, and exploitable vulnerabilities existing, etc. As in Figure 4, the attack graph for enterprise C extends from virtual machine layer to host layer.